About the Series

 Length: 6–8 episodes, 45 minutes each

-Overview: CORTELYOU - a true story - is a richly drawn, character-driven political drama chronicling the extraordinary yet underrecognized career of George B. Cortelyou, one of the most quietly influential figures in American history.
+Overview: Cortelyou - a true story - is a richly drawn, character-driven political drama chronicling the extraordinary yet underrecognized career of George B. Cortelyou, one of the most quietly influential figures in American history.
 A man who rose by merit, not privilege, Cortelyou was the indispensable advisor to three U.S. presidents, shaping the modern presidency from behind the scenes.
 His official roles included Chief Clerk to President Grover Cleveland, Private Secretary to President William McKinley, and Secretary to the President under both McKinley and Theodore Roosevelt.
 He later served as the first Secretary of Commerce and Labor (1903 -1904), Chairman of the Republican National Committee during the election of 1904, Postmaster General (1905 -1907), and Secretary of the Treasury (1907- 1909).
 Beyond these titles, Cortelyou functioned as the nation’s first de facto Press Secretary, Presidential Scheduler, and a precursor to the modern White House Chief of Staff.

 He first entered the White House as a young man under President Grover Cleveland (Democrat), who famously told his successor: “If you want things to run smoothly, my advice is to keep Cortelyou.”
-McKinley (Republican) did - and not only came to rely on Cortelyou as a trusted gatekeeper and strategist, but viewed him as a part of the family.
-When President McKinley was shot by an assassin, it was Cortelyou who caught the president in his arms, and who heard his last conscious words: “My wife, Cortelyou.
+President McKinley did - and not only came to rely on Cortelyou as a trusted gatekeeper and strategist, but viewed him as a part of the family.
+When President McKinley was shot by an assassin, it was Cortelyou who caught the president and who heard his last conscious words: “My wife, Cortelyou.
 Be careful how you tell her.”

 But that moment, while defining, is only the beginning.
 A new, young, vigorous President enters the scene - Theodore Roosevelt.
 Over the course of the series, we follow Cortelyou as he works with President Roosevelt to reshape the presidency, reorganizing the Executive Mansion into the “White House,” creating a functioning press office, managing presidential security, and writing the protocols still used today for White House operations, travel, and more.